Dynasty Warriors 6: Dynasty Warriors 6: Empires

-Meng Huo, who was originally cut from the original game returns with new weapons as well as seven new stages.
+Meng Huo, who was cut from the original game, returns with new weapons as well as seven extra stages.
 The game also kept all character changes and new stages exclusive to Dynasty Warriors 6 (PS2/PSP Version).

-The Create Character option from Dynasty Warriors 4 returns and greatly revamped; players are given much more freedom in creating characters and the player can create up to 100 characters.
-Free Mode have been cut from this game however, as the game opted for a more full and rounded Empire Mode.
-Additionally, the game supports Downloadable Content which mainly includes new costumes for edit characters and music.
+The Create Character option from Dynasty Warriors 4 returns with improvements.
+There is much more freedom in creating characters and the player can create up to 100 characters.
+Free Mode has been removed however, as the game opted for a more full and rounded Empire Mode.
+The game also supports Downloadable Content which mainly includes music and new costumes for characters.

 Dynasty Warriors 6: Empires received "mixed" reviews on both platforms according to video game review aggregator Metacritic.